scipy-2023-image-analysis/tutorial/tutorial/03_adv0_make_a_plugin.md

 - **widget**: allows custom Qt widgets (GUIs) to be added to napari, either from a `magic_factory` widget, a plain function, or a subclass of QWidget
 - **theme**: allows customization of the entire napari viewer appearance e.g. light theme or dark theme

-In this tutorial, we will create a spot detection plugin by implementing a widget contribution with the spot detection function (`detect_spots()`) we created in the first part of this practical session.
+In this tutorial, we will create a widget to run the watershed segmentation from previous part of this workshop.

 ## Using the cookiecutter template to create your plugin directory